Baynuts/flask-chat/README.md

 # Flask Chat Application

-This is a chat apploication writen in Flask.# flask-chat
+This is a chat application writen in Flask.
-# flask-chat
-# flask-chat
-# flask-chat
+Enter a username to begin the app.